TIBTHINK/minecraft-server/README.md

 Usage: init-server.py [OPTIONS]

 Options:
-  -v, --version TEXT  Choose what version of the game -c, --cores TEXT    Set how many cores you want the server to use -r, --ram INTEGER   set how much allocated ram to the server -p, --port INTEGER  set what port you want the server to run on -s, --service TEXT  Sets the service name
+  -v, --version TEXT   Choose what version of the game(Defult: 1.18.1) -c, --cores INTEGER  Set how many cores you want the server to use -r, --ram INTEGER    Set how much allocated ram to the server -p, --port INTEGER   Set what port you want the server to run on -s, --service TEXT   Sets the service name(Optional) -P, --pluginpack     Generates a script of essential spigot
+                       plugins(Optional)
-  --help              Show this message and exit.
+  -d, --debug          Allows to run a debug on any machine with defult vaules --help               Show this message and exit.
 ```

 A example use would be: